The White Ship (Aitmatov novel)

 "The White Ship" ("Белый пароход") is a novella written by Kyrgyz writer Chinghiz Aitmatov.
-It was first published in 1970 in Novy Mir, accompanied by a film adaptation of the novel titled The White Ship which was released in 1976.
+It was first published in 1970 in Novy Mir, accompanied by a film adaptation of the novel titled The White Ship, which was released in 1976.

 Plot summary

 "The White Ship" is a story of a young boy who grows up with his grandfather, Momun, on the shores of Issyk-Kul Lake.
 He spends time exploring, listening to legends from his grandfather, and looking out over the lake as white ships sail along.
-He finds particular interest in the stories that his grandfather tells him about the Horned Mother Deer that is sacred to the Bogo tribe.
-A series of tragedies occurs at the end of the novella, and a hunting party kills a sacred deer with Momun and the boy as witnesses.
+He finds particular interest in the stories his grandfather tells him about the Horned Mother Deer that is sacred to the Bugu tribe.
+A series of tragedies occur at the end of the novella, and a hunting party kills a sacred deer with Momun and the boy as witnesses.
 This sends the boy into despair.
 Longing for love and acceptance, he dives into the waters of a stream nearby to "turn into a fish" and swim towards Issyk-Kul in search of his father.

+Reception

-A controversy surrounded the novel after publication due to its graphic and violent depictions of Soviet "heroes" as well as hints of child suicide.
+Controversy surrounded the novel after publication due to its graphic and violent depictions of Soviet Kyrghyz reality as well as hints of child suicide.